robier/Holiday/README.md

 ------------

 This project requires PHP 5.5 or higher.
-Installation of this library is simple, you just need to add one line to your `composer.json` file
+Installation of this library is simple via composer, just run command

-    {
-        "require": {
-            "robier/holiday": "*"
-        }
-    }

-and run command

-    composer update
+    composer require robier/holiday

 Contribute
 ----------